kindelia/Kindelia/README.md

-Kindelia: a minimal peer-to-peer computer that isn't a cryptocurrency
+K-Chan: a minimal peer-to-peer computer that isn't a cryptocurrency
 ---------------------------------------------------------------------

-Kindelia is a peer-to-peer functional computer capable of hosting decentralized apps that stay up forever.
+K-Chan is a peer-to-peer functional computer capable of hosting decentralized apps that stay up forever.
 Essentially, it is a minimalist redesign of Ethereum's idea, built upon type theoretic foundations.
 Differences include:

 - There is **no native coin**.
 It is not a cryptocurrency.
 It is a cryptocomputer.